How to Read Lot Numbers

 2. How many days of dry weather do I need?

-3. How long after a rain before our products can be applied over a horizontal or vertical surface.
+3. How long after a rain before our products can be applied over a

 4. What is the minimum recommend slope angle?